marianosimone/take-a-look/beers.md

     - Union Jack IPA (***): An aggressively hopped West Coast-style IPA.
 Union Jack showcases exceptional dry hop character with stunning pineapple, citrus and piney aromas on the nose accompanied by honey-like malt aromatics.
 Double dry hopping brings bold grapefruit, tangerine and citrus flavors that are contrasted by pale malt sweetness to balance this intense brew.
 A true tribute to the style that put the West Coast on the craft beer map.
 - [Flying Dog](http://flyingdogbrewery.com) (Frederick, MD, USA)
     - Snake Dog IPA (***): 60 IBU's, ABV 7.1%.
 Bitter, but not too hoppy.
 Nice for people starting on IPAs
+- [Founders](http://foundersbrewing.com/) (Grand Rapids, MI, USA)
+    - Dirty Bastard Scotch Ale (***) ABV: 8.5%, IBUs: 50.
+"Dark ruby in color and brewed with seven varieties of imported malts.
+Complex in finish, with hints of smoke and peat, paired with a malty richness and a right hook of hop power."
+Sweet, but with a strong taste
 - Fraüsen (Argentina)
     - India Pale Ale (*****)
 - Great Leap Brewing (Beijing, China)